hudec117/sf-data-backup/CONTRIBUTING.md

 }
 ```

+ - `BackupStorage` is a connection string to an Azure Storage account which support for Blob containers.
  - `Schedule` is a CRON expression describing when the DownloadWeekly Timer function should be invoked.
    - See [here](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions) for NCRONTAB expressions.
  - `Salesforce:OrganisationUrl` is the URL to your Salesforce Organisation in `https://myorg.my.salesforce` format.